 The bank will certainly want to be a part of the loan process in so far as monitoring financing regularly.
 Doing this by itself however, is not alone enough.
 Most banks will want to touch base with the borrower frequently.
 This opportunity also lends itself to discussing business progress and issues that may have come up.
 In addition to this, the bank will require regular reports on sales and progress among other things.

-Getting the right funding you needs means viewing your business as a year-round project.
+Getting the right funding you need means viewing your business as a year-round project.
 Show lenders that you have a broad outlook onto the cyclical nature of your business by using off-season times to grow your business, increase efficiency and expand the outreach of your business.
 Optimize your revenue during peak season and use this to re-invest in your business.
 Thinking of your business as year-round rather than focusing only on peak season will help you keep solid goals in mind so you can plan better for future business opportunities.

 By Juliana Schneider